linkorb/hatter/README.md

 * Use the [Faker PHP](https://fakerphp.github.io/) library to generate random values
 * Use the Symfony Expression language to generate complex values based on referenced fields in other columns, custom functions and many more
 * Support generated fields with generators `autoIncrement`, `uuid.v4` and `xuid`

+## FAQ and Best Practices

+##### Q: Where do I store my hatter files?

+A: It's recommended to store your `.hatter.yaml` files in a `hatter/` sub-directory in your application's repository.
+This way your application, database schema and database fixtures can evolve together.
+For special cases, i.e. dedicated testing projects, it could make sense to store your hatter files in an external dedicated repository for that project and app combination.
+This also makes sense if you're writing hatter files for a third-party application.

+##### Q: How do I name a dedicated Hatter repository?

+It's name your repository like `{{ project_name }}-hatter`, i.e. `wordpress-hatter`.

+##### Q: What database backends are supported?

+Database connection strings (DSN) are parsed using the [linkorb/connector](https://github.com/linkorb/connector) library.
+This library currently supports mysql, pgsql, sqlite and sqlsrv drivers.

+##### Q: How do I deal with UUIDs (or XUIDs)

+Hatter supports auto-generating UUIDs and XUIDs for your database rows.
+But they will always be random, and different on every run of Hatter.
+This may not always be desirable.

+Some applications / database schemas heavily rely on UUID or similar identifiers.
+Having these change between Hatter runs can complicate testing.. i.e. it's helpful to have stable IDs to keep testing and itterating on business objects.
+For this reason it's recommended to generate those IDs externally i.e. using [uuidgenerator.net](https://www.uuidgenerator.net/version4), and paste these values into your YAML file.
+This way you are sure that the data is restored in the same way on each Hatter run.

+To better recognize UUIDs in your test projects, you can consider setting up a format for your UUIDs that aid humans (developers, testers) in recognizing them.
+For example, your app can use `xxxxxxxx-xxxx-xxxx-xxxx-` as the prefix of all your UUIDs (assuming the underlying database column accepts regular strings).
+This way you recognize that these are test UUIDs.
+You can further scope your UUIDs by including test-case names or user names into your UUIDs so you can quickly recognize where given records belong to.

 ## License